AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 where select_region is a new branch name.
 In this branch, we revised config.py.

-Step 5: Creating Commits and PRs
+Step 5: Creating Commits and PRs/MRs
 =======

 -Create your commits as you usually do through PyCharm.